wout/dat-metadata-standard/README.md

 # DAT Metadata Standard

-A metadata standard for storing Distributed Artifact Tokens, or DATs, on the Cardano blockchain.
+A metadata standard for storing Distributed Artefact Tokens, or DATs, on the Cardano blockchain.

 ## Introduction